amartyadash/amartyadash.github.io/README.md

-Simple personal website using template from:
+Simple personal website using the below template as reference:

 https://github.com/RyanFitzgerald/devportfolio